MartijnNieuwenhuizen/looklive-server/README.md

 So the Enhancement here is Speed, not the entire app.

 I’ve found a lot of information in this article [https://medium.com/google-developers/instant-loading-web-apps-with-an-application-shell-architecture-7c0c2f10c73#.uatbxq31q](https://medium.com/google-developers/instant-loading-web-apps-with-an-application-shell-architecture-7c0c2f10c73#.uatbxq31q) and recommend you to read it!

+# Conclusion
+Reducing the amount and size of requests is the biggest improvement I could do.
+So how to do that?
+Begin to check what your biggers/longest requests are.
+Start with one and work your way down.
+In this project, the amount of Feedlist data is the biggest hickup.
+So paging or a load more button reduces the load time significantly.
+After that, compressing the images (especially the header-image) reduces the load time even further.
+After this, focus on smaller changes.
+The biggest small change I made was loading the font from local storage instead of a request to the server.
+The technique is described above.

+**The Final result:**
+*From*
+* Loading time: 12.1s
+* Amount of requests: 171
+* Size: 5.6MB

+*To*
+* Loading time: 1.84s
+* Amount of requests: 28
+* Size: 901KB